bloom42/blog/content/drafts/your-life-in-a-carry-on-backpack.md

 | copy of ID card | 1 |
 | debit card | 2 |

-The copies of passport, ID card, 1 debit card and the emergency brick phone are kept in a small waterproof pocket.
+The copies of passport, ID card, 1 debit card and the emergency brick phone are kept in a small waterproof pocket, even if I fall in a river with turtle shell, I would keep my important stuff dry.